Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/WhatDidntWork.md

 - Moving the flashes further away.
 - Bouncing the flash off a reflector.
 - Moving the whole setup into the garden (too much wind).
-- Moving the whole setup into the greenhouse (fern still shrivelled up, but slower)
+- Moving the whole setup into the greenhouse (fern still shrivelled up, but slower).
-- Photographing a verbena bonariensis flower (still shrivelled up)
+- Photographing a verbena bonariensis flower using flashes (still shrivelled up).